The Coalition’s nuclear power folly

 By frightening renewables investors, the Coalition is undermining the AEMO plan without offering a workable alternative.
 This puts us at risk of electricity shortages and steep price hikes.

-Already subsidising coal extensions.
+Subsidising coal extensions.

 Our governments are already paying subsidies to keep some coal generators running, and these extensions will become more expensive as the plants get older.
 Here are two examples.

-In 2024, The NSW government agreed to pay the Eraring coal plant (2.88 GW) up to $225 million annually to generate for an extra two years.
+In 2024, the NSW government agreed to pay the Eraring coal plant (2.88 GW) up to $225 million annually to generate for an extra two years.
 Eraring now expects to close in August 2027.

 (NSW to extend the life of the Eraring Coal Plant: Power Technology: 23 May 2024)